Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 6Healthcare providerHealth Cloud (built on both)Use the industry SKU

-If your business model isn't on this list, the test is simple: where does your team spend the most operational hours?
-That's the cloud you start with.
+If your business model is not on this list, the test is simple: where does your team spend the most operational hours?
+That is the cloud you start with.
+Watch the operational-hours signal over time, because it shifts.
+A B2B SaaS that hits product-market fit suddenly grows support volume, and the operational-hours center moves from sales to service inside two quarters.

 How Agentforce changes the picture

 A common 2026 pattern: a single "Customer 360 agent" that spans both, grounded in Data Cloud, able to pull from Opportunities and Cases when answering.
-The agent doesn't care which cloud you're licensed for — but its Actions must respect FLS and sharing.
+The agent does not care which cloud you are licensed for, but its Actions must respect FLS and sharing.
+That last constraint is what trips up the first generation of cross-cloud agents in most orgs; the fix is upstream in the permission model, not in the agent definition.

 Common mistakes